Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars ttt_detectives_credits_timer                0       // How often in seconds to give members of the detective team a credit (set to 0 to disable)
+ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars ttt_detectives_credits_timer                0       // How often in seconds to give members of the detective team a credit.
+Set to 0 to disable. ttt_detectives_search_credits               0       // How many credits a detective should get for searching a corpse.
+Set to 0 to disable. ttt_detectives_search_credits_friendly      0       // Whether detectives should get credits for searching friendly corpses ttt_detectives_search_credits_share         0       // Whether all detectives should get credits for searching corpses.
+If disabled, only the searching detective gets credits

 // Paladin
 ttt_paladin_aura_radius                     5       // The radius of the paladin's aura in meters